Missouri: Economy

-The U.S. Department of Commerce's Bureau of Economic Analysis estimated Missouri's 2016 gross state product at $299.1 billion, ranking 22nd among U.S. states.
-Per capita personal income in 2006 was $32,705, ranking 26th in the nation.
-Major industries include aerospace, transportation equipment, food processing, chemicals, printing/publishing, electrical equipment, light manufacturing, financial services and beer.
+The U.S. Department of Commerce's Bureau of Economic Analysis estimated Missouri's gross state product was $422 billion in 2023.
+Per capita personal income in 2023 was $61,302, ranking 34th in the nation.
+Major industries include agriculture, aerospace, transportation equipment, food processing, chemicals, printing/publishing, electrical equipment, light manufacturing, and financial services.

 The agriculture products of the state are beef, soybeans, pork, dairy products, hay, corn, poultry, sorghum, cotton, rice, and eggs.
-Missouri is ranked 6th in the nation for the production of hogs and 7th for cattle.
+Missouri is ranked sixth in the nation for the production of hogs and seventh for cattle.
 Missouri is ranked in the top five states in the nation for production of soy beans, and it is ranked fourth in the nation for the production of rice.
 In 2001, there were 108,000 farms, the second-largest number in any state after Texas.
 Missouri actively promotes its rapidly growing wine industry.
 According to the Missouri Partnership, Missouri's agriculture industry contributes $33 billion in GDP to Missouri's economy, and generates $88 billion in sales and more than 378,000 jobs.

 Missouri has vast quantities of limestone.
 Other resources mined are lead, coal, and crushed stone.
 Missouri produces the most lead of all the states.
 Most of the lead mines are in the central eastern portion of the state.
 Missouri also ranks first or near first in the production of lime, a key ingredient in Portland cement.

 Missouri also has a growing science, agricultural technology, and biotechnology field.
 Monsanto, formerly one of the largest biotech companies in America, was based in St. Louis until it was acquired by Bayer AG in 2018.
 It is now part of the Crop Science Division of Bayer Corporation, Bayer's U.S. subsidiary.

-Tourism, services, and wholesale/retail trade follow manufacturing in importance—tourism benefits from the many rivers, lakes, caves, parks, etc., throughout the state.
+Tourism, services, and wholesale/retail trade follow manufacturing in importance; tourism benefits from the many rivers, lakes, caves, and parks throughout the state.
 In addition to a network of state parks, Missouri is home to Gateway Arch National Park in St. Louis and the Ozark National Scenic Riverways.
-A much-visited show cave is Meramec Caverns in Stanton.
+A much-visited show cave is Meramec Caverns, near Stanton.

 Missouri is the only state in the Union to have two Federal Reserve Banks: one in Kansas City (serving western Missouri, Kansas, Nebraska, Oklahoma, Colorado, northern New Mexico, and Wyoming) and one in St. Louis (serving eastern Missouri, southern Illinois, southern Indiana, western Kentucky, western Tennessee, northern Mississippi, and all of Arkansas).

 The state's seasonally adjusted unemployment rate in April 2017 was 3.9 percent.
 In 2017, Missouri became a right-to-work state, but in August 2018, Missouri voters rejected a right-to-work law with 67% to 33%.